bmariew/BeeVision/README.md

 - Pollen
 - Foul Brood
 - Other

-*WE SHOULD RENAME BEE BREAD BACK TO POLLEN, UNCAPPED HONEY TO NECTAR?.
-ALSO SHOULD REMOVE THE ANNOTATOR COLUMNS FOR THE REPO.*

 ### Feature Labeling
 As this dataset was created from scratch, we had to label each component within each image manually.
 The images can be found in the image folder while the labels for each image can be found in annotations.csv.
 There is an additional column that provides the quality of the image (H - High, M- Medium, L - Low).
 Images were marked 'L' for being too small, poorly lit, blurry, etc.